MyGet/MyGetDocs/site/Docs/Reference/Build-Services.markdown

 ## Configuring Projects to Build

-When needed, the project file to build can be specified in the build configuration.
+When needed, the project file to build can be specified in the build source configuration.
 If this setting is omitted, the [default build process conventions](#The_Build_Process) will be used.

 ![Configure Projects to Build](Images/configure-projects-to-build.png)